deanone/Dijkstra/README.md

 Performance:

 So far the algorithm was tested on graphs with different sizes, with the largest one having 10000 nodes and the corresponding adjacency matrix having 10^8 values.
 For this graph, the execution time was approximately 47 seconds.
+It's pretty slow right now but it will be faster :-)